 Side Dishes

-- Mashed potatoes: Creamy mashed potatoes paired with meatloaf is a classic combination.
+- Mashed potatoes: Creamy potatoes go perfectly with meatloaf gravy.

-- Green beans: Steamed or sautéed green beans add color and nutrition.
+- Green beans: Steamed or sautéed with butter and garlic.

 Ideas for Sauces and Gravies